haugenzhays/FQS/README.md

     ./tail.sh

+### Run as a automatical service

-If you hope the remote host to start the shadowsocksr service automatically when the host started, please edit `/etc/rc.local` with `vi` editor,
+If you hope the remote host to start the shadowsocksr service automatically when the host started, please:

+Edit the configuration file "user-config.json" with `vi` text editor, modify it with correct parameters.

+    vi /shadowsocksr/user-config.json

+Edit `/etc/rc.local` file with `vi` editor,

     vi /etc/rc.local